meekot/donate-app/README.md

 3. Installing dependencies
     * `npm install`

-4. Config environement (if need) *you can config BD settings, and ports for developement and production modes*
+4. Config environement (if need) *you can config DB settings, and ports for developement and production modes*
     * `vim .env`

 5. Run app